For your convenience, our most common customer questions are answered right here. Not finding what you want?

 Do you ever have comedy shows?

 Yes!
-We work with a local comic named Josh Day, who puts together our Stone Church Comedy Series every first Friday of the month – except for the occasional second Friday, when a holiday causes it to be postponed.
-The Stone Church Comedy Series consists of a rotating group of comics, and occasionally we have “bigger-name” comics come in for a special Saturday show, so check out our calendar!
+We work with a local comic named Josh Day, who puts together our Stone Church Comedy Series every third Saturday of the month, unless we occasionally have to move it to another Saturday.
+The Stone Church Comedy Series consists of a rotating group of comics, and occasionally we have “bigger-name” comics come in for a special show, so check out our calendar!

 I really, really want my band to play at The Stone Church!
 How do I go about doing that?

 For booking inquiries, please CLICK HERE.
-We contract with an awesome booking agency called Simon Says Booking, and they do the majority of the booking for us.
-Please fill in the entire inquiry sheet, and give Simon Says all of the information that they are asking for.- it will make the booking process much easier.
+Please fill in the entire inquiry sheet, and give us all of the information that we need- it will make the booking process much easier.

 Also, if you are a new band who doesn’t have much show experience, come to our Open Mic night on Sundays!
-Many of the bands who have headlining, sold-out gigs now got their start by convincing us of how great they were at Open Mic night!
-Remember, we are a homegrown club, and are always looking for the next big local thing.
+Many of the bands who are headlining sold-out gigs now got their start by convincing us of how great they were at Open Mic night!
+Remember, we are a homegrown club, and a number of successful musicians got there start here,

 What time should I arrive at a show to get a good seat?

 The Stone Church provides a mix of early and late shows.
 At most of the late shows, it isn’t too difficult to find a seat, as most patrons are dancing, standing, or moving around a lot.
-However, seating for early shows (usually 7pm) is quite competitive, and we typically suggest arriving close to 90 mins before showtime to get a good seat.
+However, seating for some early shows (usually 7pm) can be tight, and we typically suggest arriving close to 60 mins before showtime to get a good seat.
 Seating is first-come, first-served, and becomes standing-room only as the room fills up.

 Can we eat during the show?